spectrocloud/librarium/content/docs/06-integrations/00-canonical-k8s.md

 * Makes Kubernetes available for use in minimal environments such as GitHub Continuous Integration (CI).

-* Adaps Kubernetes for small-appliance internet of things (IoT) applications.
+* Adapts Kubernetes for small-appliance internet of things (IoT) applications.

 # Prerequisites